 After the Second World War, the fixture was renewed in 1951.
 For several years the match was contested at the Guards Polo Club during Royal Ascot Week until, from 1959 onwards, the venue for the match was decided annually.
-In recent years, the Varsity match has returned to Guards, with the sponsorship of Jack Wills.
-A milestone was reached in the 1994 match, when the captains of both teams were women.
-This was the first time ever that the captains of both Oxford and Cambridge mixed sport teams were female.
+In recent years, the Varsity match has returned to Guards, with the sponsorship of La Martina.
+A milestone was reached in the 1994 match, when the Captains of both teams were women.
+This was the first time ever that the Captains of both Oxford and Cambridge mixed sport teams were female.

-Amongst the club coaches were Captain James Pearce, Lord Cowdray and Winston Churchill, who was a keen polo player himself and who came over to Port Meadow frequently from Blenheim to play polo and to help the Oxford Varsity team “by giving them a good gallop and a pipe-opener before the inter-Varsity”.
+Amongst previous club coaches are Captain James Pearce, Lord Cowdray, and Winston Churchill, who was a keen polo player himself and who came over to Port Meadow frequently from Blenheim to play polo and to help the Oxford Varsity team “by giving them a good gallop and a pipe-opener before the inter-Varsity”.

-History was made in 2016 when not only the match record was broken by Oxford winning the Varsity Match 19-0 against their opponent Cambridge but the club also gaining Discretionary Full Blue Status amongst the Oxford Blues sports.
-2016 also saw the instalment of a Winter Varsity Match for arena polo and a renewal of the Atlantic Cup bringing together university teams from Cambridge, Harvard, Oxford and Yale with Oxford coming out the winner, and for the first time winning the University Challenge Cup at the Goldin Metropolitan Club in Tianjin, China.
+History was made in 2016 when not only the match record was broken by Oxford winning the Varsity Match 19-0 against Cambridge, but the club also gained Discretionary Full Blue Status amongst the Oxford Blues sports.
+2016 also saw the installment of a Winter Varsity Match for arena polo, and a renewal of the Atlantic Cup, which brings together university teams from Cambridge, Harvard, Oxford, and Yale , with Oxford coming out the winner, and for the first time winning the University Challenge Cup at the Goldin Metropolitan Club in Tianjin, China.